 - It helps minimize office finances like rent, stationery, utilities, etc.

-- It helps save commute time for employees, which result in higher productivity.
+- It helps save commute time for employees, which results in higher productivity.

 - It reduces the need for unnecessary office meetings, watercooler talks, and politics.

-Earlier this year, Automattic, the company behind WordPress, closed it’s 15,000 sq feet San Francisco office because their ‘employees never showed up.’
+Companies like Automattic, the company behind WordPress, were already sold on the idea of remote work prior to the pandemic as they closed their 15,000 sq feet San Francisco office because their ‘employees never showed up.’
 Automattic gives its employees a $250/month stipend to spend on co-working spaces or for coffee at Starbucks!
 (Source: Qz)

-This shift towards remote working has lead to the rise of many online document collaboration tools that can help your remote teams work like they in the same room.
+This shift towards remote working has led to the rise of many online document collaboration tools that can help your remote teams work like they in the same room.

-According to a report published by McKinsey, knowledge workers spend an average of 14% of their work week communicating and collaborating internally.
+According to a report published by McKinsey, knowledge workers spend an average of 14% of their workweek communicating and collaborating internally.
 The study also showed that improving internal collaboration through social tools could help raise the productivity of interactions by as much as 20 to 25 percent.
-(Source: Mckinsey)

 Document Collaboration tools have a lot of benefits.
 Some of these include: